yomorun/webtransport-polyfill/README.md

 ### Limitations

-The WebTransport Polyfill is not a complete implementation of the WebTransport API, and APIs maybe changed as this project is following [W3C Working Draft](https://www.w3.org/TR/webtransport/)
+The WebTransport polyfill is not a full implementation of the WebTransport API, and APIs may change as this project is following [W3C Working Draft](https://www.w3.org/TR/webtransport/)

-The polyfill consists of two parts: a client-side JavaScript library that exposes the WebTransport API to your web app, and a server-side backends that handles WebSocket and WebTransport connections at the same time, the source code can be found here: https://github.com/yomorun/presencejs.
+The polyfill consists of two parts: a client-side JavaScript library that exposes the WebTransport API to your web app, and a server-side backend that handles WebSocket and WebTransport connections simultaneously, the source code can be found here: https://github.com/yomorun/presencejs.

 To use this polyfill, you need to install and run the server component on your own machine or cloud service.
-You also need to include the client-side library in your web app and create a WebTransport object with the URL of your server.
-The polyfill will automatically detect if the browser supports WebTransport natively or not, and use the appropriate transport layer accordingly.
+You will also need to include the client-side library in your web app and create a WebTransport object with your server's URL.
+The polyfill will automatically detect wether the browser supports WebTransport natively or not, and use the appropriate transport layer accordingly.
 You can then use the WebTransport object as you would normally do with the native API.

-## 🥑 WebTransport vs WebSocket: A Comparison
+## 🥑 WebTransport vs WebSocket: Comparison

 WebTransport and WebSocket are both technologies that enable real-time communication between clients and servers over the web.
-However, there are several key differences between these two technologies.
+However, there are some key differences between them.

 ### Protocol